Paper-Proof/paperproof/README.md

 - `Parser.lean` - contains the parser of InfoTree's into internal TreeState format
 - `PaperProof.lean` - defines the widget which constructs a proof tree from the TreeState and sends JSON to the TypeScript code
 - `widget/src/indexBrowser.tsx` - displays the proof tree in the browser at `localhost:3000`.
-- `widget/src/indexExtension.tsx` - sends the tree to the server and displays the proof tree in the VSCode InfoView.
+- `widget/src/indexInfoview.tsx` - TODO: supposed to query Lean server and display the tree in the Lean Infoview,
 - `widget/server.cjs` - the Node server that stores and returns our `InfoTree`s; and renders the browser app at `localhost:3000`.

 ## Development

-PaperProof can run both on in the browser (== on ipad) and as a VSCode extension.
+PaperProof runs in the browser (== on ipad).
-Now, you would usually want to develop the extension in the browser, there is just less clicking this way.
+It's considered to be running as a Lean Infoview widget as well but not fully supported yet.

 ### Develop while looking at the browser [prefferred]